The World has no remote control. If there are things you don’t like, get up and change them yourself.

 In September 2018 I landed back in the UK and am excited to be continuing my education mission on home turf.

-Since October 2017 I’ve spoken to nearly 9,000 school children and 2,000 adults, cleaned more than a few beaches, got better at cycling up hills and met some of my own conservation heroes along the way; oceanography legend Dr Sylvia Earle, South African freediver Hanli Prinsloo, Jack Johnson, Ingrid Visser the orca scientist, Marcus and Anna from the 5Gyres Institute, environmental campaigner Natalie Fee, founder of City To Sea and lots of other splendid people too.
+Since October 2017 I’ve spoken to over 9,000 school children and 2,000 adults, cleaned more than a few beaches, got better at cycling up hills and met some of my own conservation heroes along the way; oceanography legend Dr Sylvia Earle, South African freediver Hanli Prinsloo, Jack Johnson, Ingrid Visser the orca scientist, Marcus and Anna from the 5Gyres Institute, environmental campaigner Natalie Fee, founder of City To Sea and lots of other splendid people too.

 Life becomes pretty awesome when you follow your passion.